Skip to product information

 • Indoor Friendly: No

-• Container Friendly: Yes, when young
+• Container Friendly: Yes, suitable for containers with proper drainage

 • Deer Resistant: Yes